A Brief Explanation of

 If a child has descendants, it is designated with a "+" preceeding the number.
 This signifies that the lineage of that child, along with its sequence number and its specific "RN", is continued in the follow-on generation.
 Each generation is distinctly separated, e.g. "Generation One", "Generation Two", etc.

-In lineages where there are emigrants, the NGS Quarterly System automatically designates the emigrant as “Generation One” and the generation of his parents, who did not emigrate, as “Generation A”, and the generation of his grandparents as “Generation B”, and so forth, referred to as the “Pre-American generation letter”.
-Note that if an emigrant had a sibling that did not emigrate, that sibling is also included in the same generation as the emigrant but a notation is accordingly made that this person or family did not emigrate.
+In lineages where there are immigrants, the NGS Quarterly System automatically designates the immigrant as "Generation One" and the generation of his parents, who did not immigrate, as "Generation A", and the generation of his grandparents as "Generation B", and so forth, referred to as the "Pre-American generation letter".
+Note that if an immigrant had a sibling that did not immigrate, that sibling is also included in the same generation as the immigrant but a notation is accordingly made that this person or family did not immigrate.
 This keeps the generations consistent.

 When descendant children's names are entered, a "Birth-order number", e.g. "1.", "2.". etc., is entered prior to the child's name.
 In cases where the birth order is unknown, the order is presumed and is so noted.

 If no further information is known about an individual or further clarification is deemed necessary, annotations such as "Descendants unknown" or "death date and place unknown" are appropriately made.
 If a person is assumed to still be living, it is so noted.